obeli-sk/obelisk/README.md

     * Cleaning up old hanging executions with expired locks.
 Executions that have the budget will be retried.

 # Planned features
-* Allow starting multiple child executions in parallel
-* ErrId that is passed back to parent, error detail
 * UI
-* Fatal error mapping to supported result types
+* Fatal error mapping to supported result types, e.g. permanent timeout to a numeric or string representation.
 * Structured concurrency patterns (join, race)
 * WASM upgrades - disabling work stealing by executors with outdated wasm hashes
 * Params typecheck on creation, introspection of types of all functions in the system
 * Host function: generate a random value, store it in the event history - wasi random,available for workflows as wel
-* Persistence using postgresql
 * Cancellation
 * Limits on insertion of pending tasks or an eviction strategy like killing the oldest pending tasks.
 * Labels restricting workflows/activities to executors
+* ErrId that is passed back to parent, error detail

 # Building